Amorphous Bi$_2$Se$_3$ structural, electronic, and topological nature by first-principles: Results

-\paragraph*{Disorder induced topological transition.} To increase the disorder in a controllable manner and to measure the direct effect over the surface states, we place a crystalline structure in contact with a $2000\;\rm K$ heat bath in an NVT ensemble and sample structures at the beginning of the annealing processes as a function of time, at every 10 fs.
+To increase the disorder in a controllable manner and to measure the direct effect over the surface states, we place a crystalline structure in contact with a $2000\;\rm K$ heat bath in an NVT ensemble and sample structures at the beginning of the annealing processes as a function of time, at every 10 fs.
 We compute the energy gap, spin Bott index, disorder $W_q$ and surface spectra as a function of annealing time.

 Figure~\ref{fig:const_temp_transition}(a) shows that the disorder increases monotonically with annealing time while the energy gap decreases almost linearly until reaching values close to zero.
 At $30\;\rm fs$ the energy gap is $20\;\rm meV$ and the structure still displays a topological phase ($B_s = 1$).
 After $30\;\rm fs$ the energy gap increases and the system electronic structure is tolologically trivial ($B_s = 0$).
 The surface spectrum in Fig. \ref{fig:const_temp_transition}(b) at $50\;\rm fs$ corresponds to the trivial phase.
 Interestingly, we still observe a reminiscent of the topological phase.
-The surface states are gapped and trivial, but they keep the helical energy dispersion around $\Gamma$, resembling the ideal surface states of a topological phase, see Fig.~\ref{fig:const_temp_transition}(c).
+The surface states are gapped and trivial.
+In Fig.~\ref{fig:const_temp_transition}(c), the surface states show a Rashba-like spin texture.
+The spin orientation is approximately perpendicular to the k-vector while also breaking spin degeneracy away from the $\Gamma$-point.
 Unfortunately, the small energy gap in the surface spectrum is inaccessible to experimental techniques.
 Although trivial, the surface spectrum of Fig. \ref{fig:const_temp_transition}(b) is similar to the one for $1500\;\rm K$ in Fig.~\ref{fig:transition_disorder_surf_states}(b) that corresponds to a disordered structure with a helical surface Dirac cone.

 For $T=2000$ K, both the crystalline-amorphous and the topological-trivial transitions take place already at very short annealing times $t_{\rm anneal} \gtrsim 30$ fs.
 We note that by quenching to \SI{300}{\kelvin} the temperature of the structures obtained for $t_{\rm anneal} = 40$ and $50\;\rm fs$ they converge to a glassy state instead of returning to the crystalline phase.
 This is consistent with the picture we have discussed when analyzing Fig. \ref{fig:transition_pdf_melt_structures}(b).
 These results suggest that for $T \approx 1500\;\rm K$ the systems reach a structural disorder threshold beyond which the glassy phase is energetically more favorable.
 The structural transition is accompanied by a topological electronic one, that is for $T \gtrsim 1500\;\rm K$ the energy spectrum is changed and resembles the one found by the amorphous phases in Fig. \ref{fig:pdos_ipr}.